 When is Stranger Things Season 2 released?

-Judging by the new trailer – the series will arrive on Halloween aka October 31, 2017.
+The new series will arrive on Halloween aka October 31, 2017.

 Have we seen a trailer?